Curriculum at Long Crendon School

 We are currently in the process of revising our whole school curriculum and will be uploading our curriculum map in the next month.
 Watch this space for details of what each class is covering and why.

 To ensure full coverage of the National Curriculum, we use the National Curriculum documents in order to plan our curriculum.
 We use our Maths policy and calculation strategies in order to ensure the children have a full breadth of the maths curriculum by the end of each key stage.
+We are introducing bar modelling from Year 1 upwards to support our pupils with problem solving in mathematics.
+For an introduction to bar modelling written by Sue Lowndes, Inspire Maths and Discovering Mathematics Professional Development Leader at Oxford University Press, please see Bar modelling for Long Crendon school web site.

 The children’s progress is tracked using the Rising Stars progress tests for reading (PIRA), maths (PUMA) and spelling and grammar in Year 2 & 6 (GAPS tests).
 These tests are standardised and give an indication of progress within the year and across year groups.
 They also inform planning.
 Writing is tracked using our in house Writing Scales which have been adapted from a variety of national scales in order to assess the children and aid planning for future writing opportunities.